Get started with Source Control

 The “Healthy stage” check provided under the Modified Object view will show, if you need to make changes to an object in NAV/BC.

 Info a snapshot also provides:

 See for yourself how Source Control works

-Learn more about Source Control by joining one of our exclusive webinars.
-Our expert, Jesper Kenborg, will take you through the basics and how tracking object modifications can benefit your business.
+Learn more about Source Control by watching a previously recorded webinar.
+Our expert, Jesper Kenborg, will take you through the basics and how tracking object modifications can benefit your organization.

 Our webinars are the best way to see what Source Control and Object Analyzer are capable off.